msaari/relevanssi-live-ajax-search/readme.txt

 * First version based on the version 1.6.1 of SearchWP Live Ajax Search.

 == Upgrade Notice ==
+= 1.2.0 =
+* New compatibility mode for better third-party compatibility.

 = 1.1.0 =
 * Accessibility improvements and new features.